Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/nsx-13-filter-logs/guide.en-gb.md

 ---
-title: 'Reading and filtering NSX-T logs'
+title: 'How to read and filter NSX-T logs'
 excerpt: 'Learn how to access and filter NSX-T firewall logs to troubleshoot blocked traffic on your Hosted Private Cloud.'
 updated: 2025-10-15
 ---